 Requirements for the Film Studies (18.00 credits):

-FILM 200 FILM 450 Introduction to Film Studies Symposium , 3 cr.
-0 cr.
+FILM 200 Introduction to Film Studies 3 cr.

+FILM 450 Symposium 0 cr.

-Two courses f rom Area A 6 cr.
+Two courses from Area A6

-One course from Area B 3 cr.
+One course from Area B

-Two courses from Area A and/or Area B 6 cr.
+Two courses from Area A and/or Area B